wlonk/arcadia/arcadia.md

 partial views of each other.
 This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.

+> #### TODO
+>
+> Emphasize this paragraph; it's really about the moment.
+Maybe constrain the
+> questions to actually include those words: "at this moment, what do..."

 When you are reading someone of a lower class than yourself, you may ask any of the following: